tomas-fryza/esp-micropython/labs/06-serial/README.md

    * `I2C.readfrom_mem()`
    * `I2C.readfrom_mem_into()`
    * `I2C.writeto_mem()`

-3. Read values from all DHT12 memory locations, print them, and verify the checksum byte.

 4. Connect the logic analyzer to the I2C bus wires (SCL and SDA) between the microcontroller and the sensor.
 Launch the logic analyzer software Logic and **Start** the capture.
 Saleae Logic software offers a decoding feature to transform the captured signals into meaningful I2C messages.
 Click to **+ button** in **Analyzers** part and setup **I2C** decoder.